selenag1958/sep10-freedom-project/tool/learning-log.md

 `place-content` is written in this format: `align-content`/`justiffy-content`

 ##### subgrid
+A subgrid is when a grid-item has their own grid lines.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc